estools/escodegen/README.md

     <script src="escodegen.browser.js"></script>

+escodegen.browser.js is found in tagged-revision.
+See Tags on GitHub.

-or in a Node.js application via the package manager:
+Or in a Node.js application via the package manager:

     npm install escodegen

 ### Usage